marcglasberg/fast_immutable_collections/README.md

 [why_no_immutable_on_java_8]: https://softwareengineering.stackexchange.com/q/221762/344810

-## 3. Other Resources
+## 13.3.
+Other Resources

 1. [Is Dart Compiled or Interpreted?][dart_compiled_or_interpreted]

     - Both.
+It ultimately depends onto which platform you're deploying.

-1. [Introduction to Dart VM][intro_dart_vm]
+1. [Introduction to the Dart VM][intro_dart_vm]

 1. [What does `external` mean in Dart?][external_in_dart]

     - Basically that the method is implemented elsewhere, probably by a subclass.
-It's kind of like an abstract method outside an abstract class.
+It's kind of like an abstract method but not in an abstract class.

 1. [An example of how to graph benchmarks][funkia].